sardorbek21324/Kairos-team/README.md

 Run these commands **inside the target reporting channels**:
 - `/setup_shooting_panel` — Creates the shooting report panel.
 Only the CEO role can invoke this.
 - `/setup_editing_panel` — Creates the editing report panel.
 Only the CEO role can invoke this.
+- `/setup_reporting_panels` — Posts both panels to their configured channels in one go.
+Only the CEO role can invoke this.

 Each panel posts a button that opens the corresponding report modal for authorized roles.
 Submitted reports are routed to the review channels with decision buttons and DM notifications to authors after review.